 Epoxy has no problem binding with a rough and porous surface like wood.
 But the surface should be dry and dirt free.

-In the case of any metal or smooth material, prepare the surface for the epoxy adhesive.
+For any metal or smooth material, prepare the surface for the epoxy adhesive.
 You have to sand it to roughen up the surface a bit.
 Then clean the dirt and dry the surface.
 Avoid touching the surface with bare hands, as bodily oil or sweat can cause binding issues.
 After that, apply the epoxy.
 It should bind strongly this time.

 Entrapped Air/ Bubble in Epoxy

 Entrapped air or bubbles can be a significant problem for your epoxy.
-This problem often arises when the resin is poured too thick, or the temperature is cold.
+This problem often arises when the resin is poured too thick or the temperature is cold.
 To avoid entrapped air pockets, apply epoxy layers at a warm temperature.
 When the temperature is warm, the epoxy is thinner; hence, it levels without creating bubbles.

 Bubble in the Epoxy Mixture